asnashameel/CI-CD-Pipeline-with-a-flask-app/README.md

-# AWS Continuous Integration and Deployment with a flask app
+# AWS Continuous Integration and Deployment with a Flask App

 ## Set Up GitHub Repository

 The first step in our CI journey is to set up a GitHub repository to store our Python application's source code.
 If you already have a repository, feel free to skip this step.
 Otherwise, let's create a new repository on GitHub by following these steps:

-- Go to github.com and sign in to your account.
+- Go to [github.com](https://github.com) and sign in to your account.
 - Create a new repository.
 - Give your repository a name and an optional description.
 - Choose the appropriate visibility option based on your needs.